Thailand

 The Korat is one of the world's oldest and rarest natural cat breeds — a silver-blue Thai cat of extraordinary beauty, associated with good luck for centuries in its homeland, and deeply devoted to the people it chooses as its own.

 The Korat is Thailand’s other famous cat.
 While the Siamese has conquered the world and the Khao Manee is slowly emerging from centuries of obscurity, the Korat has occupied a quiet middle ground — recognized, respected, and loved by a devoted community of breeders and owners, yet still unknown to most casual cat lovers.
-This is a shame, because the Korat is one of the most beautiful cats in existence.
-Its silver-blue coat has a quality unlike any other breed — each hair tipped with silver, producing a halo effect that seems almost luminous.
-Its heart-shaped face and large, brilliant green eyes give it an expression of gentle, alert intelligence that is immediately captivating.
-And its personality — loyal, sensitive, and deeply bonded to its family — makes it one of the most rewarding companions in the cat world.
+This is a shame, because the Korat is a striking cat.
+Its silver-blue coat has a quality specific to the breed — each hair tipped with silver, producing a halo effect that appears luminous.
+Its heart-shaped face and large, brilliant green eyes give it an expression of gentle, alert intelligence.
+And its personality — loyal, sensitive, and closely bonded to its family — makes it a rewarding companion.

 1. History and Origins: Thailand’s Silver Jewel

-The Korat is documented in the same ancient Thai manuscripts that describe the Siamese, the Khao Manee, and the Suphalak — giving it one of the most clearly evidenced ancient lineages of any domestic cat breed.
+The Korat is documented in the same ancient Thai manuscripts that describe the Siamese, the Khao Manee, and the Suphalak — giving it a clearly evidenced ancient lineage among domestic cat breeds.

 The Tamra Maew

 The Tamra Maew — “The Cat Book Poems” — describes the Korat as one of the seventeen auspicious cats of ancient Siam.
 The manuscript describes it as a cat “with hairs each of which is smooth, with tips like clouds and roots like silver, and eyes that shine like dewdrops on a lotus leaf.”
-This description matches the modern Korat with remarkable precision: the silver-tipped blue coat, the luminous green eyes.
-The manuscripts are believed to date from the 14th century or earlier, making the Korat’s documented history one of the longest of any cat breed.
+This description matches the modern Korat with notable precision: the silver-tipped blue coat, the green eyes.
+The manuscripts are believed to date from the 14th century or earlier, making the Korat’s documented history among the longest of any cat breed.

 Symbol of Good Fortune